I know you get a bad rap.

 ⦑ lea Ælla ⦒ ♥️

-PS – if this letter resonates for you, then you may be interested in taking the deeper journey with at our free webinar, “From Poly Panic to Poly Security”, featuring renowned authors and experts Jessica Fern and KamalaDevi McClure.
+PS – If this letter resonates for you, then you may be interested in taking the deeper journey and exploring our events and workshops, featuring renowned authors and experts Jessica Fern and KamalaDevi McClure.